 It is a festival dedicated to the Goddess Kali who is known to kill evil.
 The venue for the festival and celebration has been the Sree Ruthira Mahakalikavu Temple of Thrissur district for a long time now.
 Local people arrive and gather at the temple to witness the traditional rituals and activities such as elephant procession along with folk dance and music performances.

 Elephant Procession.
 A procession of 20 elephants completely dressed in traditional attires and colorful parasols stand together and it is a great vision to see them so attractive.
 It is amazing to see those decorated elephants.
 The distinguish elephant decoration is very interesting.
 These elephants are decorated with Venchamarams (white tufts) and Aalavattam (Peacock Plume Fans).

 By Rail.
 The nearest railway station is Thrissur Railway Station.
 The Sree Ruthira Mahakalikavu Temple is just a few minutes away from the railway station.
-Cities like Kochi (61 km), Kozhikode (95 km), Coimbatore (101km) have got great road connectivity.
+Listed below are some direct trains by which you can reach Thrissur.

 By Road.
 The Thrissur has got great road connectivity.
 It is well-linked to its neighboring regions.
 Cities like Kochi (61 km), Kozhikode (95 km), Coimbatore (101km) can be easily reached by roadways.
 Mentioned below is the estimate of distance in kilometers and the best route to take in order to reach Thrissur.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here